maim-lain/schooloflust/walkthrough.md

 ---

 ### Town:
-- Go south and talk to Zoe
-- Talk -> Ask the four questions -> That's all.
+- Zoe -> Talk -> Ask the four questions -> That's all.

 ---

 ### My room:
-- Since many people don't seem to understand the fight.. it's explained [here](http://tvtropes.org/pmwiki/pmwiki.php/Main/HopelessBossFight)
+- Since many people don't seem to understand the fight, [you are meant to lose](http://tvtropes.org/pmwiki/pmwiki.php/Main/HopelessBossFight)
 - Bed -> Sleep

 ---